List of awards and nominations received by Manju Warrier

 Manju Warrier is an Indian actress and dancer who primarily appears in Malayalam films.
-She is one of the most successful leading actresses in Malayalam cinema, and has been referred to as the lady superstar of Malayalam cinema.
+She is one of the most successful leading actresses in Malayalam cinema.

 Warrier won the National Film Award – Special Mention for her performance as Bhadra in Kannezhuthi Pottum Thottu.
 She also won the Kerala State Film Award for Best Actress for her performance as Anjali in Ee Puzhayum Kadannu, along with six Filmfare Awards for Best Actress, a record in that category.